DHTMLX/docs-spreadsheet/docs/api/spreadsheet_getactivesheet_method.md

 ### Returns

-The object with the name and id attributes of the active sheet.
+The method returns an object with the name and id attributes of the active sheet

 ### Example